glpi-project/doc/source/modules/assets/computers.rst

 Computers
 =========

-In a computer entry, you can find informations such as:
+In a computer form, the following information is available:

-* operating system: name, version, service pack, serial number, product ID...
+* Operating system:

+  * Name
+  * Version
+  * Service pack
+  * Serial number
+  * Product ID
+  * ...

-* general characteristics: manufacturer, model, type, serial number...
+* General characteristics:

+  * Manufacturer
+  * Model
+  * Type
+  * Serial number
+  * ...

-* management informations: technical manager, status, location...
+* Management informations:

+  * Technical manager
+  * Status
+  * Location
+  * ...

+* Users:

-* computer users, either known by GLPI or not
+  * Computer users, either known by GLPI or not

 Other fields are informative, such as `Network` (connexion type) and `Update source` (where are computer updates coming from (Windows update, yum, apt...).